 Sandra Blumenrath and Ronald Portman provide an overview of the challenges of developing medicines for children, and explore recent innovations that will spur advancements in the field

 Ignoring paediatric considerations in drug development is no longer an option.
-More than 50% of drugs used in children and more than 90% of those used in newborns lack proper paediatric labeling.
-To ensure that drugs are assessed for children, paediatric provisions exist in several regions, including Canada, Australia, Japan, the US and Europe.
-Specifically dedicated, complete paediatric legislation, however, currently only exists in the US and the European Union (EU).
+More than 50% of drugs used in children and more than 90% of drugs used in newborns lack proper paediatric labeling (Wharton et al. 2014).
+To ensure that drugs are assessed for children, paediatric provisions exist in several regions, including Canada, Australia, Japan, the US, and Europe.
+Specifically dedicated, complete paediatric legislation, however, currently only exists in the US and the European Union (EU) (Thomsen 2019).
 Here, legislation requires specific paediatric development plans, such as the initial Paediatric Study Plan (or iPSP) and the Paediatric Investigation Plan (or PIP), respectively.
-In the US, for example, two companion legislation acts – the Paediatric Research Equity Act (PREA) and the Best Pharmaceuticals for Children Act (BPCA) – and the FDA Safety and Innovation Act (FDASIA) have significantly increased the number of drugs with paediatric labeling.
+In the US, for example, two companion legislation acts – the Paediatric Research Equity Act (PREA) and the Best Pharmaceuticals for Children Act (BPCA) – and the FDA Safety and Innovation Act (FDASIA) have significantly increased the number of drugs with paediatric labeling (Christensen 2012, Yen et al. 2019).
 More funding and scientific advances in areas of special benefit for children, such as platforms for cell and gene therapy, have also spurred the increased focus on paediatric clinical trials and paediatric products.
 But with this new research environment also comes a unique set of challenges for today’s drug developers.

-The challenges of paediatric drug development are manifold and include ethical, methodological, operational and financial limitations.
+The challenges of paediatric drug development are manifold and include ethical, methodological, operational, and financial limitations.
 Developing medicines for paediatric populations is essentially comparable to developing orphan drugs.
-With at least five paediatric sub-populations – based either on age or developmental stage or, more recently, on rapid changes in pharmacokinetics and pharmacodynamics (PK/PD) – there are very few paediatric patients with a given disease: a single disease and the corresponding treatment response patterns may manifest themselves slightly differently in each sub-population, and inclusion/exclusion criteria further narrow the pool of eligible patients for study enrollment.
+With at least five paediatric sub-populations—based either on age or developmental stage or, more recently, on rapid changes in pharmacokinetics and pharmacodynamics (PK/PD) (Job et al. in press)—there are very few paediatric patients with a given disease: A single disease and the corresponding treatment response patterns may manifest themselves slightly differently in each sub-population, and inclusion/exclusion criteria further narrow the pool of eligible patients for study enrollment.

 Because of the small patient pool, paediatric studies have high infrastructure needs, requiring trials to take place across multiple sites and countries, often with an average of only one to three patients per site per year.
 Many trials fail or stall, and those that do succeed take too long to complete, resulting in nearly a decade between indication in adults and paediatric labeling.
 And, despite new regulation, systematic guidelines and methodologies are still lacking.
 What’s more, although new regulation has increased the inclusion of children and adolescents in paediatric drug development, paediatric trials are still not widely accepted by society for fear of exposing children to uncertain treatment effects.